TSRAI/WSI_patches/README.md

 To execute the patch extraction you must predefine the location of the directory containing the WSIs.
 You also have the option to either save patches that contain tissue only (True) or save every patch from the whole slide image (False).

+IT MUST BE DENOTATED THAT ANYTHING OVER LEVEL 0 CREATES OVERLAPPING PATCHES USING THIS METHOD DUE TO THE read_region OpenSlide FUNCTION THAT READS COORDINATES USING LEVEL 0.

 Type in the following commands in the command line:
 ~~~
 python patch_extractor.py --slide_dir = WSI --tissue_only True